akattow/portfolio2018/site/content/about.md

 # about me

 **Pardon the dust!
-I am migrating from my first hardcoded portfolio site to a new site built using Hugo.
-There will be frequent updates and changes to this site throughout June 2018.
+I have migrated from my first hardcoded portfolio site to a new site built using Hugo.
+Legit blog posts forthcoming.
 Check back soon!**

 I am currently developing responsive e-learning and designing interactive and blended learning experiences at the International Foundation for Employee Benefit Plans.